 ResNRJwater

-Given the current energy and climate crisis, we in Northwest Europe want to optimize energy supplies.
-This is especially true for an energy-intensive sector like water and wastewater infrastructure.
-Opportunities abound.
-There is much untapped potential for the generation and use of renewable energy.
-Treatment plants, wastewater treatment sites and sewers can be used to generate heat and cold, electricity (solar and wind) and green gas.
-Through the ResNRJwater project, the opportunities are being exploited and self-sufficient energy plants are being developed that can supply rural and urban communities with energy.
+Given the current energy and climate crisis, we want to optimize energy supply in Northwest Europe.
+This certainly applies to energy-intensive sectors such as water and wastewater infrastructure.
+There are plenty of opportunities.
+There is a lot of untapped potential for the generation and use of renewable energy.
+Treatment plants, treatment sites, and sewers can be used to extract heat and cold, electricity (solar and wind), and green gas.
+The ResNRJwater project is exploiting these opportunities and developing self-sufficient energy plants that can supply energy to rural and urban communities.

-The ResNRJwater project focuses on optimizing energy flows at our water board assets such as sewage treatment plants and pumping stations and on butting energy into surface water; or aquathermy.
+The ResNRJwater project focuses on optimizing energy flows at our water board assets, such as sewage treatment plants and pumping stations, and on capturing energy in surface water, or aquathermal energy.
 ResNRJwater stands for Resilient Energy Supply.

-Within this energy project, HHNK is working with governments and other parties in Belgium, France, Germany, Ireland and Switzerland on knowledge development.
-There are three main content areas.
+Within this energy project, HHNK is working with governments and other parties in Belgium, France, Germany, Ireland, and Switzerland to develop knowledge.
+There are three key aspects to this.

-The various experiences of partners in the field of aquathermy will be pooled on a knowledge platform and a knowledge network will be established to visualize the application of aquathermy in many different situations.
+The various experiences of partners in the field of aquathermal energy are being compiled on a knowledge platform, and a knowledge network is being set up to highlight the application of aquathermal energy in many different situations.

 Laws and regulations

-The University of Galway is going to scrutinize this in terms of producing and relinquishing energy to the grid, and streamlining it where possible.
+The University of Galway will examine this in terms of energy production and transfer to the grid, and streamline it where possible.

-HHNK, like two other partners, is making a sewage treatment plant more sustainable and will even produce more energy there.
+HHNK, along with two other partners, is making a sewage treatment plant more sustainable and will even produce more energy there.

-The site is the wastewater treatment plant in Zaandam-Oost where the biogas is converted into a green version of natural gas: green gas.
+The location is the wastewater treatment plant in Zaandam-Oost, where biogas is converted into a green variant of natural gas: green gas.
 A new heat source is needed for the digester and the buildings.
-Heat from the effluent and reuse of heat from the digested sludge are potential candidates for this.
-Insulation of digester tanks (energy savings) and a green gas installation will also be considered.
-Released CO2 will be given a useful application, such as possibly in greenhouse horticulture.
-In addition, HHNK continues to work on aquathermy in the management area and the Map of heat potential.
-The knowledge and experience gained will be shared in the knowledge platform.
+Heat from the effluent and reuse of heat from the fermented sludge are potential candidates for this.
+The insulation of fermentation tanks (energy savings) is also being looked into, and a green gas installation is being installed.
+The CO2 released will be put to good use, for example in greenhouse horticulture.
+In addition, HHNK is continuing to work on aquathermal energy in the management area and mapping heat potential.
+The knowledge and experience gained will be shared on the knowledge platform.

 Who do we work with?

-HHNK's cooperation partners within ResNRJwater are: Lippeverband (LV), Emschergenossenschaft (EG), BETREM, Territoire d'énergie Loire-Atlantique (TE44), Énergies Renouvelables Loire Atlantique (EnR44), Aquafin NV, Infrawatt and University of Galway.
+HHNK's partners within ResNRJwater are: Lippeverband (LV), Emschergenossenschaft (EG), BETREM, Territoire d’énergie Loire-Atlantique (TE44), Énergies Renouvelables Loire Atlantique (EnR44), Aquafin NV, Infrawatt, and the University of Galway.

 Interreg

-The ResNRJwater project aims at of improving renewable energy production by exploiting unused potential of wastewater in urban and rural areas.
+The ResNRJwater project aims to improve renewable energy production by utilizing the unused potential of wastewater in urban and rural areas.

-Interreg North West Europe Program, from which ResNRJwater is funded, promotes international cooperation to future-proof the living environment and the program contributes to improved quality of life and well-being for all residents.
-The program focuses on the living environment, residents of North West Europe and regional inequalities.
+The Interreg North West Europe Program, which subsidizes ResNRJwater, promotes international cooperation to make the living environment future-proof and programme to improving the quality of life and well-being of all residents.
+The programme on the living environment, residents of North West Europe, and regional inequality.

 Budget

-HHNK's total project budget is approximately €2,405,000, of which 60% is co-financing from the European Interreg North West Europe Programme 2021-2027 and over 4% from the Province of North Holland.
+The total budget for the HHNK project is approximately €2,405,000, of which 60% is co-financed by the European programme North West Europe programme 2021-2027 and more than 4% by the Province of North Holland.